 Today we would like to discuss the topic which goes far broader than pure design issues.
 It lies on the crossroads of design, marketing, user research, psychology and other spheres dealing with people, their behavior and solving their problems.
 Today we are talking about landing pages.
-Let’s think over the most popular questions often asked about landing page design.
+Let’s think about the most popular questions often asked about landing page design.

 What is landing page?